The Best Way to Find Duplicate Images of Different Sizes

 3 things to know

-Knowing these may help you better understand such duplicate photos.
+Knowing these things can help you better understand and deal with such duplicate photos.

 - The size of an image can refer to the file size, which is how much storage space this image takes up and measured in KB or MB.
 Also, it can refer to the pixel size, which is the pixel counts (often referred to as resolution) of this image and measured in pixels (such as 3120 x 4160).
 The pixel size can determine the file size and quality.